tombenke/cayley-cookbook/website/content/docs/cayley-overview/_index.en.md

 ## The Usage of Cayley

 The {{< cayley >}} can be used mainly in two ways:
-- as a stand-alone binary,
+- as a stand-alone server,
-- as a library, built-into another application, written in Go.
+- as an embedded database, built-into another application, written in Go.

-### Using cayley as a Go library
+### Using cayley as an embedded database

-The [Working with Knowledge Graph]({{< relref "/docs/working-with-cayley" >}}) chapter brings several examples about how to use {{< cayley >}} as a library.
+The [Working with Knowledge Graph]({{< relref "/docs/working-with-cayley" >}}) chapter brings several examples about how to use {{< cayley >}} as an embedded database.

-### Using cayley as stand-alone binary
+### Using cayley as stand-alone server

-The binary application, provides several commands.
+The `cayley` binary application, provides several commands.

 You can list all the available commands, by requesting the help: